-Why is estate planning especially important for the LGBTQ community?
+Why is estate planning especially important for the LGBTQ community in Reno NV?

-It has traditionally been absolutely essential because of the fact that same-sex couples in long-term committed relationships could not get legally married in the eyes of the law.
+LGBTQ estate planning has traditionally been absolutely essential in Reno, NV because of the fact that same-sex couples in long-term committed relationships could not get legally married in the eyes of the law.
 There are certain inherent protections that married people enjoy that did not extend to unmarried couples.